ktonon/two-medium-model/README.md

 2.  a **torsional shear mode**.

-These modes are natural to a compressible, elastic medium like the LCM.
-However, in a freely propagating wave, they do **not** remain locked in phase.
-Each mode travels according to its own restoring forces and dispersive properties.
-The result is that, under normal conditions, the radial and torsional components drift relative to one another---no stable structure emerges.
+These two oscillation modes---one compression-like and one torsional---correspond to the familiar electric and magnetic components of light.
+In freely propagating waves, these components travel together in a coordinated way, consistent with electromagnetic behavior.
+However, a traveling wave does not need, and does not naturally adopt, the special self-reinforcing phase pattern required to remain confined in one place.
+It simply moves forward without forming a bound structure.

 During GCM-induced collapse, the situation changes completely.
-As the traveling wave becomes opaque to the GCM, the shadow compresses the surrounding LCM and confines the energy into a shrinking region.
-Under this forced confinement, the two oscillations reorganize into a configuration where they **become phase-linked**.
-Their relative timing locks into a stable pattern, producing a **helical standing wave**.
+As the wave becomes opaque to the GCM, the shadow it casts compresses the surrounding LCM and forces the energy into a shrinking region.
+Under this confinement, the two oscillation modes become strongly coupled.
+Their timing settles into a fixed, self-sustaining phase relationship, creating a stable helical standing wave.
+This locked configuration is what gives rise to a particle-like structure in the model.

 This helical form is not arbitrary.
 It arises directly from combining a radial pulse with a torsional twist in fixed phase relationship.
 And its